-The Centre for Doctoral Training (CDT) entitled GeoNetZero is a new program of PhD research and training created to address key areas in Geoscience and its role in the Low Carbon Energy Transition and Challenge of Net Zero.
+The Centre for Doctoral Training (CDT) entitled GeoNetZero is a program of PhD research and training which addresses key areas in Geoscience and its role in the Low Carbon Energy Transition and Challenge of Net Zero.

-Led by Heriot-Watt University, the CDT represents an exciting partnership between the Universities of Aberdeen, Birmingham, Dundee, Durham, Exeter, Keele, Newcastle, Nottingham, Plymouth, Royal Holloway and Strathclyde Universities, the Natural Environment Research Council (NERC), the British Geological Survey (BGS) and the UK Government Ministry of Business, Energy & Industrial Strategy.
+Led by Heriot-Watt University, the CDT represents an exciting partnership of twelve UK academic institutions: Aberdeen, Birmingham, Dundee, Durham, Exeter, Keele, Newcastle, Nottingham, Plymouth, Royal Holloway and Strathclyde Universities, the Natural Environment Research Council (NERC), the British Geological Survey (BGS) and the UK Government Ministry of Business, Energy & Industrial Strategy (BEIS).

-The CDT’s academic partners have 17 PhD positions available to commence in early October 2021, and one position available for entry in January 2021.
-Studentships are for 4 years, provide funding for tuition fees and stipend at the national UK Research & Innovation (UKRI) level and a generous £5k per annum Research Training & Support Grant allowance to support data acquisition, field work and lab costs.
+The CDT universities have 14 PhD positions available to commence in early October 2021, and one position available for entry in January 2021.
+Studentships are for 4 years, provide funding for tuition fees and stipend at the national UK Research & Innovation level and a generous £5k per annum Research Training & Support Grant allowance to support data acquisition, field work and lab costs.

-8 of the studentships are funded by HiTech Vision, a leading private equity provider, through their affiliate NEO Energy, an independent upstream UK Continental Shelf (UKCS)-focused energy company, matched by an equal amount from the academic partners.
-It is a pre-condition that projects in receipt of NEO funding will have a specific application to the UK and its Continental Shelf.
+7 of the studentships are funded by HiTech Vision, a leading private equity provider, through their affiliate NEO Energy, an independent upstream UK Continental Shelf (UKCS)-focused energy company, matched by an equal amount from the academic partners.
+It is a pre-condition that projects in receipt of NEO funding have a specific application to the UK and its Continental Shelf.
 The other fully-funded projects have a global or generic remit.

-Here's what existing CDT students say about their experience, and the benefits of the transition to the new research themes of the Geoscience CDT:
+Here's what existing CDT students say about their experience, and the benefits of the transition to the new research themes of the GeoNetZero CDT:

 Details of the project titles and application process can be found on the GeoNetZero website.